 Panama's Ministry of Health (MoH) oversees the national healthcare system, regulates industry-wide standards and requirements, and operates several large urban hospitals which provide free or low-cost healthcare to all Panamanians.
 Meanwhile, the Social Security Fund (SSF), a compulsory national health insurance scheme, insures some 89% of the population and guarantees free access to a broad range of medical services in its network of SFF-run health facilities.
-Together, the MoH and SSF provide care to Panamanians in 910 public facilities, including 37 regional hospitals.
-Four private urban hospitals and several small private clinics staffed with highly-qualified doctors offer exceptional care to Panama's wealthiest residents (Photo: Panama City's Gorgas Hospital).
+Together, the MoH and SSF provide care to Panamanians in 902 public facilities, including 63 hospitals.
+Four private urban hospitals and several small private clinics staffed with highlyqualified doctors offer exceptional care to Panama's wealthiest residents.